ljpernic/HQ3.1/src/pages/content/poetry/2022-11-21_One-Way-Through-the-Fire/index.md

 Once all the past you’ve left behind begins to pile up, <br />
 You learn a new metaphor. <br />
 Time is stone— <br />
-You wear it down, pass through cacks, erode. <br />
+You wear it down, pass through cracks, erode. <br />
 You are the rapid; you, the gentle ebb. <br />
 The handbooks got it wrong. <br />
 You *can* go back, <br />